benconda/collection/README.md

 # Collection
-Just another collection library, powered by generators, using static analysis, generics, easily extendable and immutable. **Lazy** by design and memory friendly.
+Collection library, powered by generators, with generics, easily extendable and immutable.
+**Lazy** by design and memory friendly.
+This accept anything that is iterable (Generator, array, Iterator, ...)

 # Requirement
-To use this library you need at least php 8.0
+To use this library you need at least php 8.1

 # Usage